Twin Rivers and Mental Health

 • Post-traumatic stress disorder

 Addiction and Mental Health

 There is a very strong link between substance abuse and mental health.
-In a lot of cases, it will have been an undiagnosed problem such as anxiety disorder that drove us to abuse alcohol or drugs in the first place – this is referred to as self-medication.
-Even if we have relatively good mental health prior to the substance abuse, our inner-state will deteriorate as we continue with this behavior.
+In a lot of cases, it will have been an undiagnosed problem such as anxiety disorder that drove a client to abuse alcohol or drugs in the first place – this is referred to as ‘self-medication’.
+Even if we have relatively good mental health prior to substance abuse, our inner-state will deteriorate as we continue with this destructive behaviour.

 David is the Clinical and Development Director of Twin Rivers Rehab in South Africa and a UK Accredited Addictions Therapist with the Federation of Drug and Alcohol Professionals UK.
 Articles/Blogs are written with the assistance of researchers and other specialists in the field of addiction and the recovery process